Selling My Home to My Child: What Are My Options?

 • You pay off the loan and quitclaim the title – In this case, you would pay off the loan and then transfer the title of the property to your child.
 They would assume full responsibility for the property and any future payments of any future loans.

-Be sure to check with a tax professional as some loan assumptions may be considered a gift by the IRS and come with tax implications.
-For example, if the loan to value (LTV) ratio is below a certain percentage, the IRS may treat the difference as a gift.
+Be sure to check with a tax professional, as some loan assumptions may be considered a gift by the IRS and come with tax implications.
+For example, if the loan-to-value (LTV) ratio is below a certain percentage, the IRS may treat the difference as a gift.

-How to Transfer Your Home Tax-Free
+How to Transfer Your Home To Your Child Tax-Free

 There are other ways to transfer your home to your child without selling it.
 Many options can be done tax-free, which can be a big advantage.

-Give Your Home as a Gift
+1. Give Your Home as a Gift

-If your home is worth less than $16,000, you may be able to transfer it to your child without any tax consequences.
-But, if it is more than $16,000, you’ll need to file a gift tax form.
+If your home is worth less than $17,000, you may be able to transfer it to your child without any tax consequences.
+But, if it is more than $17,000, you’ll need to file a gift tax form.

 Keep in mind that this option only applies to the value of the home.
 If you have a mortgage on the property, you will still be responsible for paying it off.
 Also, consult your tax advisor if you plan on filing for Medicaid within 5 years of gifting your home.

-Sell It, But Hold a Note
+2. Sell It, But Hold a Note

 Selling your home to your child at full market value, then continuing to hold a note on the property offers a unique opportunity to put the tax code to work in your favor.
 As mentioned above, you should include the applicable federal rate (AFR) for interest.

-Then, gift your child $16,000 annually to make payments on the note.
+Then, gift your child $17,000 annually to make payments on the note.
 However, this technique is very slippery.
 You should consult with a tax attorney beforehand since it could incur significant tax complications if not done correctly.

-Use a Family Trust
+3. Use a Family Trust

-If you want more control over your home after you die, using a family trust is one way to do that.
+If you want more control over your home after you die, using a family trust is one way.
 You can put conditions on how and when your child can use the property.
-For instance, you could put a stipulation that they can only sell the property after 10 years or that they must use it as their primary residence.
-As with the gifting method above, be sure to check if it will affect your Medicaid eligibility.

-Will Your Home to Your Child
+4. Will Your Home to Your Child

 Leaving your home to your child in your will is probably the simplest way to transfer ownership.
 But, it comes with some disadvantages.

-For starters, your child won’t receive the property until after you die.
+Your child won’t receive the property until after you die.
 So, if you need money from the sale of the property to pay for long-term care or other expenses, this isn’t the best option.

 Other Important Factors to Keep in Mind